European Union Trade Marks - The Basics

 The losing party in any opposition may have to pay some of the other side’s costs.

 Note that an opposition can only be based on prior rights, and not on absolute grounds.
-So an opposition cannot be on the basis, for example, that a mark is descriptive.
+This means that an opposition cannot be on the basis, for example, that a mark is descriptive.
 Nor can it be on the ground that a mark was applied for in bad faith – this is an absolute ground.

 A feature of the EUTM system is that if an application is successfully opposed by someone on the basis of a right in any EU country, you cannot get an EUTM registration at all.
-Instead, if you wish to maintain protection in the other EU countries of interest you will have to apply for separate national registrations (possibly via the Madrid Protocol in the case of a failed designation of the EU) in any other EU countries that are available, through a process called “conversion”.
-The EUTM application is converted into EU national applications, retaining the original filing (or priority date if applicable) of the EUTM application, which are then subject to the application processes of the national offices.
+Instead, if you wish to maintain protection in the other EU countries of interest you will have to apply for separate national registrations (possibly via the International Madrid Protocol systems in the case of a failed designation of the EU) in any other EU countries that are available, through a process called “conversion”.
+The EUTM application is converted into national applications in the EU member states, retaining the original filing date (or priority date if applicable) of the EUTM application, which are then subject to the application processes of the national offices.
 Please see our information sheet entitled “EUTM – Oppositions” for more details.

 After publication of an application, third parties can file “observations” that the mark is not acceptable on absolute grounds.
 If it is felt that an observation is well-founded, the Examiner shall issue an objection, and may eventually refuse the application.
 Applicants will be given copies of observations filed and have the opportunity to respond.